scottvr/phart/docs/GHM-LATEX.md

 *****You may notice that throught the code and the supporting documentation I interchangeably swap in and out the words _"Rendering"_ and _"Representation". _
 So which is it?
 I'm not sure, but I've been unsure and consistent about mixing it up unintentionally, just using whichever word comes to mind at the time of writing.
-It's obviously less important now that the acronym, but it seem a gift when I asked myself "So, what should I call a [**Python ASCII [Representation|Rendering] Tool**](https://github.com/scottvr/phart), anyway?" and noticed the freebie acronym.
+It's obviously less important now that the acronym, but it seem a gift when I asked myself "So, what should I call a [**Python Hierarchical ASCII [Representation|Rendering] Tool**](https://github.com/scottvr/phart), anyway?" and noticed the freebie acronym.
 __